mrquintana/mrquintana.github.io/README.md

 # mrquintana.github.io
-Just a public webpage where I can share some info about me and links of interest.
+Just a public page where I can share some info about me and links of interest.